Cambridge Top 100 Innovative Schools

 PLC Sydney is honoured to be recognised as one of the 100 most innovative schools worldwide by Cambridge University.

 The College was invited to participate in their prestigious CAMBRIDGE STRATEGIES: INNOVATION 800 publication, which was released recently.
-Innovation 800 is an informative hard copy and digital publication that tells the story of eight centuries of innovative thinking.
+Innovation 800 is an informative digital publication that tells the story of eight centuries of innovative thinking.
 The publication features contributions from industry pioneers and commentators, as well as informative features, engaging insights and expert advice.

 Click here to view the Cambridge website and PLC Sydney's inclusion.